Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 2. Configure the following parameters.

-• Name: Enter a customized name.
+• Name: Enter a name for the rule.

 • Destination registry: Select the endpoint created in 3.